-You’ll also have more wiggle room in your budget to put money into an emergency fund for home repairs and other unexpected expenses.
+A lower DTI will also allow more wiggle room in your budget to put money into an emergency fund for home repairs and other unexpected expenses.

 “Keeping credit card balances low and debt under control is beneficial in many ways,” McClary says.
-“It’s important to consider that keeping credit card balances at or below 30 percent of the available credit limit has a positive influence on the credit score.”
+“Keeping your balances at or below 30 percent of the available credit limit has a positive influence on the credit score.”

-The down payment requirement depends on the type of home loan you get.
-For conventional loans, 20 percent down is usually required if you want to avoid paying private mortgage insurance, or PMI.
+Down payment requirements typically depend on the type of home loan you get.
+For conventional loans, 20 percent down is usually required if you want to avoid paying private mortgage insurance.
 Some mortgages insured by the Federal Housing Administration, known as FHA loans, require just 3.5 percent down.
-Fannie Mae and Freddie Mac back some mortgage products that require just 3 percent down; and loans guaranteed by the U.S. Department of Veterans Affairs and the U.S. Department of Agriculture (USDA) require no down payment.
+Fannie Mae and Freddie Mac back some mortgage products that require just 3 percent down; and loans guaranteed by the U.S. Department of Veterans Affairs and the U.S. Department of Agriculture (USDA) require no down payment at all.

 Renters interested in buying a home should compare different loan programs to see which one is best for them.
 In addition, there are grants and programs to help homebuyers with down payments.
 “There is a wide range of programs for homebuyers today.
-We track more than 2,500 homeownership programs across the country administered by federal, state, county or local government agencies, nonprofits and employers.”
+We track more than 2,500 homeownership programs across the country administered by federal, state, county or local government agencies, nonprofits and employers,” says Chrane.

-Another expense you have to be ready for is the closing costs, which typically equal 2 percent to 7 percent of the property’s sale price.
+Another expense buyers should be ready for is closing costs, which typically equal 2 percent to 7 percent of a property’s sale price.
 The good news is that some closing costs are negotiable.

-“Because the buyers are putting so much of what they have into the down payment, we usually try to get a seller to pay some, if not all, of the closing costs,” Golden says.
-“Even if (the buyers) have to pay a little more for the house, it doesn’t hurt their pocket as much.”
+“Because buyers are putting so much of what they have into the down payment, we usually try to get the seller to pay some, if not all, of the closing costs,” Golden says.
+“Even if [the buyers] have to pay a little more for the house, it doesn’t hurt their pocket as much.”

-7. You’re going through a major life change.
+6. You’re going through a major life change